-- Parental complaints to the school and C&LC or local authority regarding bullying - Records of the Educational Welfare Service identifying where bullying is a factor in non attendance - Exclusion data relating to bullying - Transfer and admissions data, specifically requests for transfer due to bullying or harassment - Information and evidence collected under the National Healthy School and C&LC theme of 'Emotional Health and Wellbeing (including bullying) - Information contained in School and C&LC Development Plans
+- Parental complaints to the school and C&LC or local authority regarding bullying - Records of peer support initiatives or playground projects

+- Records of the Educational Welfare Service identifying where bullying is a factor in nonattendance - Exclusion data relating to bullying - Transfer and admissions data, specifically requests for transfer due to bullying or harassment - Outcomes achieved as part of the school's work on promoting children's wellbeing - Information contained in School and C&LC Development Plans

-The results of the review are used to inform areas for school and C&LC development, which are included in the School and C&LC Development Plan and other appropriate actions plans.
+The results of the review are used to inform areas for school and C&LC development, which are included in the School and C&LC Improvement Plan and other appropriate actions plans.

 Ofsted focuses on the key contributions made by the school and C&LC to the wellbeing of its pupils.
-The results of the evaluation of the school and C&LC's anti bullying policy and practice are used to inform the evidence presented in the school and C&LC's Self Evaluation Form (SEF).
+The results of the evaluation of the school and C&LC's anti bullying policy and practice are used to inform the evidence presented in the annually.